 Immersing yourself in the culture is the only way to gain a more profound experience, which often only takes leaving the comforts of your hotel and being truly engulfed in the world around you.
 True depth in travel comes from integrating yourself into the community by interacting with the locals and understanding the way others live.
 Don’t know where to start?
 Try actively participating in local rituals, eating traditional dishes, or learning the history that made the destination what it is today.

-Further tips for immersing yourself:
+Further tips for immersing yourself in Meaningful Travel:

 - Learn some of the basic language & look for opportunities to interact with locals.